ESTATE OF CURTIS COOPER v. CHA and URBAN PROPERTY ADVISORS

 $2,300,000.00:

-Barrett, a second baseman for the Boston Red Sox, hurt his knee on a routine play.
+Barrett, the starting second baseman for the Boston Red Sox, hurt his knee on a routine play.
 The team doctor, who was a part owner of the Red Sox, told Barrett he tore cartilage and sent him for rehabilitation so he would be able to resume playing in four to six weeks.
 In fact, Marty had torn his anterior cruciate ligament and needed reconstructive surgery.
 The delay in surgery ruined Marty’s chance for a successful comeback.
+Mr. Shapiro's successful verdict became the subject of a ten page article in the November 6, 1995 issue of Sports Illustrated.

 ESTATE OF CARRIE DUNKLIN v.
 COOK COUNTY HOSPITAL